tangshuang/componer/README.md

 componer install componout-name
 ```

-Without a package name following componout name, all of the componout packages based on its .json files, including npm packages and bower packages, will be installed.
+Without a package name following componout name, all of the componout packages based on its .json files, including npm packages and bower packages, will be installed. `-S|-D` are nouse in this method.

 3) install all packages for all componouts